zcattacz/PJON_wiki/Home.md

 This adds a certain overhead to information but reduces the need of precise time tuning because synchronization is renewed every byte.
 All the first padding bit duration (60 microseconds) minus `ACCEPTANCE` (8 microseconds) is the synchronization window the receiver has for every incoming byte.
 Also `ACCEPTANCE` has a role in noise reduction, in fact filters out short logic 1 as possible signs of interference.

 ###Packet transmission
 The concept of packet enables to send a communication payload to every connected device with correct reception certainty.
-Here is an example of packet sending to device id 12 the string "@":
+A packet contains the recipient id, the length of the packet, its content and the CRC.
+Here is an example of a packet sending to device id 12 containing the string "@":
 ```cpp
  ID 12             LENGTH 4          CONTENT 64        CRC 130
  ________________  ________________  ________________  __________________